icecaps-summit/SLEIGH-documentation/iceMeltNow.md

 The images have also been compiled into a [movie](./images/iceMeltNow/greenlandMelt.mp4) of brightness temperatures since 2014.

-Interpret 'white' colors as melting, and dark colors as below 0oC temperatures.
+Interpret 'white' as melting, and anything gray or darker as temperatures below freezing.

+*NOTE*: these are composite images *and* cloud mask is not perfect.
+So, there are some inconsistencies that the viewer will have to filter themselves.